 The final mandatory stage is the fragment or pixel shader, which processes the records of the sampled points on the primitive, as these have been interpolated by the rasterizer, to produce the color, alpha value and other, complementary data to the output frame buffer(s).
 Typically, a single RGB+A frame buffer is allocated and bound to the output of the pipeline for pixel value writes, but this buffer representation can be extended to support more than 4 channels, by concatenating multiple rendering targets, i.e. allocated RGBA frame buffer attachments.
 Additionally, shaders can perform updates to random-access memory buffers resident on the GPU, but usually, specific synchronization is required to avoid overlapping the updates during parallel shader code execution.
 Conversely, when writing to the conventional fragment shader output frame buffer, race conditions can be more efficiently handled, since for any primitive, the generated fragments are non-overlapping in image space and primitive processing order is maintained.
 The primary role of the fragment shader is to compute the output color of the currently shaded pixel location.
 This computation can be anything from a a simple solid color assignment to complex illumination and texturing effects (see appearance unit).
 In this respect, it is expected that the particular shader is generally the most computationally intensive, both in terms of calculations and resource access requests (texture maps).

-In the following two snippets of code, we present an example of a simple vertex and an even simpler fragment shader.
 Let us break down the two pieces of code, written in the Open GL Shading Language (GLSL), a common shader code definition language.
 The vertex shader first declares the attribute binding, by stating that the first vertex attribute passed (location 0) is assumed to be the vertex position coordinates, hereafter referred to by the variable name "position" and the second attribute (location 1) is the normal vector coordinates.
 Both variables are three-coordinate vectors (x,y,z).
 Next, the shader declares that it is expecting the binding of 3 uniform variables with the specific names provided in the code, all representing and storing transformation matrix data: the geometric transformation that expresses the object-space position coordinates of the vertex in the eye (camera) coordinate system, the projection matrix that projects points to the plane and transforms them to clip space coordinates and finally, a transformation matrix for expressing directions (the normal vectors here) from object space to eye coordinates.
 The surface normals are passed along as input to the vertex shader and are required for shading computations in the fragment shader.
 The particular calculation, computes a shading value by comparing the normal vector with the camera viewing direction.
 If the normal vector is converted to eye coordinates, the computation is simplified and no additional "viewing direction" uniform variables need to be passed to the fragment shader.
 Here, for the shading that follows, we have also declared an additional output vector, n_ecs, which will carry over the result of the transformed normal vector to the interpolator and then to the pixel samples, for shading.
 The only function present in this particular vertex shader is the mandatory "main" function, which has a compulsory output, the gl_Position, corresponding to the clip space coordinates of the processed vertex.
 The vertex shader function computes the two output vectors (clip space position and eye space normal) by applying the appropriate sequence of transformation matrices and doing the necessary vector conversions.

 // Vertex shader.